Skip to main content

 Written by Katie Dahill

-Wondering how the RiskPulse scores are created?
-Read on to find out!
+Wondering how RiskPulse scores are created?
+Read on to learn how Risk Scores and International Scores are calculated and how to use them effectively.

 Understanding Risk Score and International Score

-RiskPulse uses two powerful scoring systems, Risk Score and International Score, to help you assess the financial stability and risk level of companies worldwide.
+RiskPulse uses two complementary scoring systems, Risk Score and International Score, to help you assess the financial stability and risk level of companies both locally and globally.
 The foundation and purpose of each score is detailed below:

 Risk Score